 \section{Experimental Results}

-We evaluate the proposed scheme using multiple contemporary multimodal patch matching datasets.
+We evaluated the proposed scheme using multiple contemporary multimodal patch matching datasets.
 We use their publicly available setups that provide a \textit{deterministic }generation of matching and non-matching train and validation patches.
-This allows a repeatable experimental setup that is shared and utilized by us and the SOTA\ schemes we compare against.
-We also demonstrate the generalizability of our proposal by evaluating it on the UBC Benchmark \cite{UBC_benchmark}, a single modality, general benchmark for patch matching that was used in previous works.
+This allows us to apply a repeatable experimental setup that is shared and utilized by us and the SOTA schemes against which we compare.
+We also demonstrate the generality of our proposal by evaluating it on the UBC benchmark \cite{UBC_benchmark}, a general single-modality benchmark for patch matching that was used in previous work.
 We measure our performance using the false positive rate at 95\% recall (FPR95), where a smaller FPR95 score is better.